OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Targeting Constraint: Due to the lack of a consistent positional source for global triggers, enemy Trinket abilities MUST NOT use targeting types that depend on a source's position (e.g., ADJACENT_ALLIES, ALLY_BEHIND) unless the trigger guarantees a source (like on_hurt).
 They are restricted to global, contextual, or attribute-based targets (e.g., ALL_ENEMIES, RANDOM_ENEMY, FRONTMOST_ENEMY, TRIGGERING_ENTITY).
 Discovery & Integration:
 AbilityResolver.process_trigger performs two additional loops after processing GachaBall instances:
-It queries GameManager.run_state.active_trinkets, using the Hero's UUID as the source for each ability.
+It iterates the `GameManager.run_state.player_trinkets` container (equipped trinkets in slot order), using the Hero's UUID as the source for each ability.
-It queries BattleManager.get_enemy_trinkets(), determining the source based on the trigger context for each ability.
+It queries `BattleManager.get_enemy_trinkets()`, determining the source based on the trigger context for each ability.
 Section D: Combat Integration & Execution Flow
 This section defines the strict contract between the Ability System and the BattleManager, ensuring predictable and visually coherent combat.
 A unit's primary action during the Combat Phase is determined by its on_attack abilities.
 This rule ensures every unit always has a valid action.